Interstate compact

-In the United States, an interstate compact is a pact or agreement between two or more states, or between states and any foreign sub-national government.
+In the United States, an interstate compact is a legally binding pact or agreement between two or more states, or between states and any foreign sub-national government.
+Common reasons for creating interstate compacts include resolving boundary disputes, cooperative management of infrastructure, and reducing administrative barriers.
+Interstate compacts are subject to congressional regulation.
+The history of interstate compacts ranges from treaties that predate the Constitution to the present day.

 Description

-Most early interstate compacts resolved boundary disputes, but since the early 20th century, compacts have increasingly been used as a tool of state cooperation and mutual recognition on infrastructure, services and professional licensing, often to ease administrative barriers and reduce costs and litigation.
-In some cases, an agreement will create a new multi-state governmental agency which is responsible for administering or improving some shared resource such as a seaport or public transportation infrastructure.
-Compacts may also be limited to a certain multi-state region, may be open to all states and insular areas, or may be open to subnational governments in other countries.
+Most early interstate compacts resolved boundary disputes, but since the early 20th century, compacts have increasingly been used as tools of state cooperation and mutual recognition for infrastructure, services, and professional licensing, often to ease administrative barriers and reduce costs and litigation.
+In some cases, an agreement will create a new multistate governmental agency responsible for administering or improving a shared resource, such as a seaport or public transportation infrastructure.
+Compacts may also be limited to a specific multistate region, open to all states and insular areas, or open to subnational governments in other countries.

+Interstate compacts are considered to be legally binding contracts, and states can be compelled to comply with their terms by Congress and the courts.
+Even if the compact is not enacted by statute, it has the force of statutory law, superseding state law when there is a conflict.

 Interstate compacts are distinct from, but may involve aspects of, the following: